great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_regex_based_column_map_expectations.md

 ### 1. Choose a name for your Expectation

 First, decide on a name for your own Expectation.
-By convention, all `ColumnMapExpectations`, including `ColumnMapRegexExpectations`, start with `expect_column_values_`.
+By convention, all `ColumnMapExpectations`, including `RegexBasedColumnMapExpectations`, start with `expect_column_values_`.
 You can see other naming conventions in the [Expectations section](/docs/contributing/style_guides/code_style#expectations)  of the code Style Guide.

 Your Expectation will have two versions of the same name: a `CamelCaseName` and a `snake_case_name`.
 For example, this tutorial will use: